-In full GCMs, complex surface characteristics and boundary conditions including land-sea con-82 trasts, orography and SST gradients, make it challenging to understand the sensitivity of tropical precipitation to the representation of convection (Oueslati and Bellon 2013; Bush et al. 2015).
+In full GCMs, complex surface characteristics and boundary conditions, including land-sea contrasts, orography, and SST gradients, make it challenging to understand the sensitivity of tropical precipitation to the representation of convection (Oueslati and Bellon 2013; Bush et al. 2015).
 Even in the absence of complex surface topography, aquaplanet studies have also shown that characteristics of tropical precipitation, in particular the location and intensity of the ITCZ, are sensitive to the sub-gridscale treatment of convection (Hess et al. 1993; Numaguti 1995; Chao and Chen 2004; Liu et al. 2010; Mobis and Stevens 2012).
-Mobis and Stevens (2012) studied the sensitivity of the ITCZ location to the choice of convective parameterisation scheme in an aquaplanet configuration of the ECHAM GCM by comparing the Nordeng (1994) and Tiedtke (1989) schemes, which vary in their formulations of entrainment, detrainment and cloud base mass flux 91 for deep convection.
-The Nordeng scheme, with a higher lateral entrainment rate, produced a single ITCZ, whilst the Tiedtke scheme produced a double ITCZ.
+Mobis and Stevens (2012) studied the sensitivity of the ITCZ location to the choice of convective parameterization scheme in an aquaplanet configuration of the ECHAM GCM by comparing the Nordeng (1994) and Tiedtke (1989) schemes, which vary in their formulations of entrainment, detrainment and cloud base mass flux for deep convection.
+The Nordeng scheme, with a higher lateral entrainment rate, produced a single ITCZ, while the Tiedtke scheme produced a double ITCZ.
 The authors associate the location of maximum boundary layer MSE with the ITCZ location; they argue that mechanisms that control the boundary layer MSE are important to the sensitivity of the ITCZ to the representation of convection.
 The boundary layer MSE distribution is predominantly controlled by the surface winds, which are influenced by convective heating, allowing variations in convective heating to influence the ITCZ structure.
-The importance of the surface winds is further emphasised by simulations with prescribed surface winds in the computation of the surface fluxes (Mobis and Stevens 2012).
+The importance of the surface winds is further emphasized by simulations with prescribed surface winds in the computation of the surface fluxes (Mobis and Stevens 2012).
 These simulations lead to the conclusion that there is a strong association between surface turbulent fluxes and the ITCZ.

-While the ITCZ has been shown to be sensitive to the CRE and the convective parameterisation scheme, no study has separated these effects.
-This paper will analyse the sensitivity of the ITCZ to convective mixing in aquaplanet simulations using the Met Office Unified Model (MetUM), and the role of the CRE in this sensitivity.
+While the ITCZ has been shown to be sensitive to the CRE and the convective parameterization scheme, no study has separated these effects.
+This paper will analyze the sensitivity of the ITCZ to convective mixing in aquaplanet simulations using the Met Office Unified Model (MetUM), and the role of the CRE in this sensitivity.

 b.
-Atmospheric Energy framework
+Atmospheric energy framework

-Literature based on a hierarchy of models, as well as reanalysis data and observations, concludes that the northward displacement of the ITCZ from the equator is anti-correlated with the northward cross-equatorial atmospheric energy transport (Kang et al. 2008; Frierson and Hwang 2012;

-Donohoe et al. 2013).
+Literature based on a hierarchy of models, as well as reanalysis data and observations, concludes that the northward displacement of the ITCZ from the equator is anticorrelated with the northward cross-equatorial atmospheric energy transport (Kang et al. 2008; Frierson and Hwang 2012; Donohoe et al. 2013).
 Bischoff and Schneider (2014) developed a diagnostic framework to relate the location of the ITCZ to this energy transport.

-The zonal-mean atmospheric MSE budget is (Neelin and Held 1987):
+The zonal-mean atmospheric MSE budget is (Neelin and Held 1987)

-$$[AEI] = \partial_t [\hat{h_e}] + \partial_v [\widehat{vh}] \tag{1}$$ where AEI is the atmospheric energy input (AEI); vh is the meridional MSE flux, (v is meridional wind; h is MSE); h_e is the moist enthalpy; [] denotes a zonal- and time-mean; represents a mass weighted vertical integral; ∂y is the meridional derivative; and ∂t is the time derivative.
-Local Cartesian coordinates are printed with $y = a\phi$, (where a is Earth's radius and φ is latitude,) but all calculations are performed in spherical coordinates.
-Bischoff and Schneider (2014) assume a statistically steady state ($\partial_t[\hat{h}e]=0$) and that $[\hat{v}h]$ in the tropics is dominated by the zonal-mean circulation and therefore $[\hat{v}h]$ equals zero at the ITCZ.
-Through performing a first-order Taylor expansion of the equatorial $[\hat{v}h]$, Bischoff and Schneider (2014) derive the dependence of the ITCZ location on the equatorial MSE flux and equatorial AEI:
+$$[AEI] = \partial_t [\widehat{h_e}] + \partial_v [\widehat{vh}], \qquad (1)$$ where AEI is the atmospheric energy input, vh is the meridional MSE flux (v is meridional wind; h is MSE), h_e is the moist enthalpy, square brackets denote zonal mean time mean, hat (^) represents a mass weighted vertical integral, ∂v is the meridional derivative, and ∂t is the time derivative.
+Local Cartesian coordinates are printed with $y = a\phi$, (where a is Earth's radius and φ is latitude), but all calculations are performed in spherical coordinates.
+Bischoff and Schneider (2014) assume a statistically steady state $(\partial_t [h_e] = 0)$ and that [vh] in the tropics is dominated by the zonal-mean circulation and therefore [vh] equals zero at the ITCZ.
+Through performing a first-order Taylor expansion of the equatorial [vh], Bischoff and Schneider (2014) derive the dependence of the ITCZ location on the equatorial MSE flux and equatorial AEI:

-$$\delta \approx -\frac{1}{a} \frac{[\widehat{vh}]0}{[AEI]0} \tag{2}$$ with the AEI defined as:
+$$\delta \approx -\frac{1}{a} \frac{\left[\widehat{vh}\right]0}{\left[AEI\right]0},$$ (2)

+with the AEI defined as

-$$[AEI] = [S] - [L] - [O]$$ (3)
+$$[AEI] = [S] - [L] - [O],$$ (3)